How to Make Dark Walls Work in Your Home is brought to you by Mannington Floors.

 Find a flooring that pairs perfectly with dark walls.

-From bedrooms to living rooms, bathrooms and even tighter spaces like laundry rooms, dark colors can elevate the elegance of your home design when paired with the right flooring, furnishings, and accessories.
-See how you can incorporate dark wall color into your home design.
+From bedrooms to living rooms, bathrooms and even tighter spaces like laundry rooms, dark colours can elevate the elegance of your home design.
+When paired with the right flooring, furnishings, and accessories, they can be very impactful.
+We have a few examples for you so you can see how you can incorporate dark wall colour into your home design.

-Rich tones on your walls, like the emerald jade color seen here work best when paired with a crisp, light flooring, like the ADURA® Vienna vinyl plank in Alabaster.
-The clean floors and gold trim and hardware accent the lush emerald walls works perfectly with the porcelain sink, white drawers, and modern standalone bathtub.
-The decorative geo-wall serves both as a backsplash and a place of visual interest, creating more depth in this otherwise small space.
+Rich tones on your walls, like the emerald/jade colour seen here work best when paired with crisp, light flooring.
+Shown here is the ADURA® Vienna vinyl plank in Alabaster.
+The clean floors and gold trim and hardware accent the lush emerald walls.
+This works perfectly with the porcelain sink, white drawers, and modern standalone bathtub.
+The decorative 3D geometric wall serves both as a backsplash and a piece of visual interest, creating more depth in this otherwise small space.

 Accent with a dark hue.

-Again, we see a dark wall in an otherwise small space in the home, but this time the dark color is used to create an accent wall that’s rich with texture.
-By using tiles in a range of shades from the same color family (in this case, black), you achieve all the drama that a dark wall brings without overwhelming the space or creating the appearance of a black hole.
-Pairing the dark tiled wall with a bold, ornamental floor like ADURA®MaxAPEX vinyl plank Trellis, shown here in the color Iron, pulls the room together and creates a striking contrast.
+Again, we see a dark wall in an otherwise small space in the home, but this time the dark colour is used to create an accent wall that’s rich with texture.
+By using tiles in a range of shades from the same colour family (in this case, black), you achieve all the drama that a dark wall brings without overwhelming the space.
+Pairing the dark tiled wall with a bold, ornamental floor like ADURA®MaxAPEX vinyl plank Trellis, (shown here in the colour Iron), pulls the room together and creates a striking contrast.